"Quirky"

 1 - WORDS AND SYMBOLS

-• #LovetheCov is an exuberant hashtag and a statement of loyalty.
+• #LovetheCov is both an exuberant, organically created hashtag and a succinct statement of loyalty.

 • Volunteers and candidates brag about being “Covmitted.”